roshiajin-kunai/sakkamade.github.io/_posts/doll/2021-01-29-autodoll-extra-1.md

 However in prior of Rapha's arrival, Ohan arose up and proceed to stroll as if nothing have happened, and, lifting Rapha who was closing up, stepped in to the _dojo_.

-"I have rather calculated the damage.
+"I have calculated the damage, _desu_.
 Mama-Lydi wins."

 Indifferently said Shii.